immobiliare/Glider/README.md

 ## Powered Apps

 Glider was created by the amazing mobile team at [ImmobiliareLabs](http://labs.immobiliare.it), the Tech dept at Immobiliare.it.
-We are currently using Glider for logging in all of our products.
+We are currently using Glider for logging in to all of our products.

 **If you are using Glider in your app [drop us a message](mailto:mobile@immobiliare.it), we'll add below**.